Jan 23, 2020 8:30:00 AM

 How You Should Deploy Pepper Spray

 Some peppers sprays have manual safeties, while others simply need to be pressed.
-Regardless of the type of pepper spray you use, you’ll want to grip it with your whole hand, and use your thumb to deploy.
+Regardless of the type of you use, you’ll want to grip it with your whole hand, and use your thumb to deploy.
 Don’t use your index finger to deploy the pepper spray; your index finger will cause you to spray down, and you always want to aim for the eyes.

 Carry How You Want - But Be Consistent